20LitersAdmin/filterbuildscheduler/README.md

 9. See the count#edit calculator

 ## BUGS!!
 AH BUGS!!!
+1. rails_helper: system tests (using driven_by :rack_test) seems to not clear fixtures? -- https://stackoverflow.com/questions/46936457/rails-5-1-system-test-fixtures-and-database-cleanup
 12. Inventories created from events aren't subtracting parts from components (parts used to build the technologies_built or boxes_packed)

 ## Remind myself: